 Misc things I've worked on.
 Please see LinkedIn for my work experience.

 I drew a bunch of sneks.
-I use them like Facebook/Line stickers when I chat with people.
-Someday I'll make them into an iOS sticker pack.
+I made them into an iOS sticker pack.

 Implementation of seam-carving algorithm by Avidan and Shamir.